 - Create a water-smart landscape that is both beautiful and efficient to give your home the curb appeal you desire. - Timing is everything!
-Knowing when and how much to water allows you to keep a healthy landscape. - Upgrade to a WaterSense labeled controller if you have an in-ground irrigation system. - Find a certified irrigation professional to install, maintain, or audit your irrigation system to ensure it is watering at peak efficiency. - Sweep driveways, sidewalks, and steps rather than hosing off. - Wash the car with water from a bucket, or consider using a commercial car wash that recycles water. - If you have a pool, use a cover to reduce evaporation when the pool is not being used. - Take action during the hot summer months when water use increases to curb water waste.
+Knowing when and how much to water allows you to keep a healthy landscape. - Upgrade to a WaterSense labeled controller if you have an in-ground irrigation system. - Find a certified irrigation professional to install, maintain, or audit your irrigation system to ensure it is watering at peak efficiency. - Sweep driveways, sidewalks, and steps rather than hosing off. - If you have a pool, use a cover to reduce evaporation when the pool is not being used. - Take action during the hot summer months when water use increases to curb water waste.
 Get the facts on water use when it's hot. - If a drought is declared in your area, go the extra mile to save water.